 Our Annual Village Show.
 A traditional event which allows you to demonstrate your skills and engage in a bit of friendly competition.

-The details of all the sections are still to be confirmed:
+The details of all the sections are:

 • Three onions